Baris-Yildiz/Unity-Learn-Junior-Programmer-Pathway/README.md

 The projects are provided as Unity packages.
 In order to access them, open a Unity project and import these packages.

+The Project "Defend The World" was too big, so it was split into two parts.